 - 1 teaspoon (tartar) baking powder

-- 400 ml of organic coconut milk (refrigerated for 24 hours, drained well) or other options (see explanation above)
+- 400 ml organic coconut milk (24 hours refrigerated, well drained) or other options (see explanation above)

 - Goji berries